LeMinux/PresentingSecureProgramming/RuleSets/NASAPowerOf10/NASAsPowerOf10.md

 So how exactly would someone take dynamic input?
 There are a couple of ways.
 1. Set some maximum bound
-2. Memory pools
+2. Object pools
 3. Ring buffers
+4. Arenas

 Now of course NASA doesn't accept input in the traditonal sense.
-I would say for your tradional OS apps to avoid using dynamic memory when possible.
+I would say for your tradional apps to avoid using dynamic memory when possible.
 Try to not fall into the trap where you must take exact sizes of the user's input.
 You will want some bound or else your user input will take the entire memory of the OS.